OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/create.md

 Use `ll-builder create` to create a Linglong project.

-View the help information information of `ll-builder create` command:
+View the help information for the `ll-builder create` command:

 ```bash
 ll-builder create --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-builder [options] create <org.deepin.demo>